Adityakumar2004/kinova_visual_servoing/README.md

-# kinovo_project
+# Purpose of this repo
-This repository is made to control the kinovo kortex in gazebo when end effector twist is given as the input commands
+1. To control the kinovo kortex in gazebo when end effector twist is given as the input commands
-- it uses inverse jacobian (mapping from end effector to the joint space velocity commands) which is built from scratch
-- the next part which is currently ongoing is the image based visual servoing
+2. To implement image based visual servoing on physical robot
-- its open to suggestions

 ## How to run
 - the repository for ros_kortex needs to be cloned from their github page website this repository is built over that to facilitate control in gazebo